Canon 6D Mark II vs Sony NEX-C3

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the NEX-C3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NEX-C3 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the NEX-C3 from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon 6D Mark II or the Sony NEX-C3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.